Fun Facts About Digestive System: The human body is a network of different organ systems that each performs their function in an organized manner.

 - E.coli is one of the most common bacterial species present in the gut microflora, an overgrowth of which can cause gastroenteritis.

 The entire digestive tract is around 29 feet long.

 - The digestive tract begins at the oral cavity, followed by the esophagus, the stomach, duodenum, small intestine, large intestine, colon, and rectum.

 - The entire digestive system spans the entire length from the oral cavity to the rectum.

 Food is cooled or warmed in the oral cavity to suit the body temperature.

-- The Digestive enzymes of the body function at the body temperature, therefore, ingested food needs to be brought to that temperature in order to provide the optimum conditions for the digestive process.
+- The Digestive enzymes of the body function at the body temperature; therefore, ingested food needs to be brought to that temperature to provide the optimum conditions for the digestive process.

-11. Surface area of the small intestine is about 250 sq. meters.
+11. The surface area of the small intestine is about 250 sq. meters.